 No business today can afford to rest on its laurels.
 Your business may be keeping up with economic and market changes but is your brand keeping pace?
-Sookie Shuen explains how to decide if your business needs a rebrand
+Sookie Shuen, digital and social media specialist, explains how to decide if your business needs a rebrand

 How much could your company benefit from a timely rebranding exercise?
 The business rebrand is about a great deal more than making your business look good.
 It’s about making your bottom line look good, too.